maksudchowdhury/Boi-er-Haat/README.md

 # booksStoreInventory
-This program was developed using Java
+This program was developed using JavaFX
-Primarily it saves all the data in a text file the directory.
+Primarily it does the work of managing the book store's inventory system